DAOmasons/daomasons-docs/docs/Rules/gov-overview.md

 ## Membership Roles

 DAO Masons offers two distinct membership roles: Contributors and Core Members.
-Contributors focus on working on projects and earning, while Core Members take on additional responsibilities, such as participating in governance and leading projects.
-This membership structure allows for clear progression and recognition of talent and commitment.
+Contributors focus on working on projects and building their reputation, while Core Members take on additional responsibilities, such as participating in governance and leading projects.
+This membership structure allows for clear progression and acknowledgment of talent and commitment.

 Read more about our membership rules [here](/Rules/membership-rules).

 ## Efficient Decision-Making

 Both Core Members and Contributors are encouraged to collaborate on projects, share their expertise, and contribute to the growth of the organization.
-This inclusive environment ensures that diverse perspectives are heard and valued, ultimately leading to better decision-making and more successful projects.
+This collaborative environment ensures that diverse perspectives are heard and valued, ultimately leading to better decision-making and more successful projects.

 Read more about how we make decisions [here](/Rules/decision-making).

 ## Contribution-Based Governance

 Contribution-based governance is a fundamental principle at DAO Masons.
 We believe that the people who contribute the most to the DAO should have the most say in its governance.
-By only offering shares to those who have made contributions, we ensure that the organization is run by those who are most invested in its success.
+By only offering decision-making power to those who have made contributions, we ensure that the organization is run by those who are most invested in its success.

 ### Current State of This Page